Son of Grand Ayatollah Blasts Presidential Bid of Human Rights Violator Ebrahim Raisi

 The son of late Grand Ayatollah Hossein Ali Montazeri, who publicly condemned the extrajudicial executions of thousands of political prisoners in 1988, has criticized the newly announced presidential candidacy of Ebrahim Raisi as an “insult to the people of Iran.”

-In an interview with the Center for Human Rights in Iran (CHRI), Ahmad Montazeri noted that Raisi, who was part of the four-man special commission that ordered the mass executions, “does not have a day of experience in government.”
+In an interview with the Center for Human Rights in Iran (CHRI), Ahmad Montazeri noted that Raisi, who was part of the four-man special committee that ordered the mass executions, “does not have a day of experience in government.”

 “It sounds more like a joke.
-We have many experienced politicians from various factions and some of them have more than a decade of experience in government,” added Ahmad Montazeri, who in 2016 released an audio recording of his father’s condemnation of the commission, which came to be known as the “Death Committee.”
+We have many experienced politicians from various factions and some of them have more than a decade of experience in government,” added Ahmad Montazeri, who in 2016 released an audio recording of his father’s condemnation of the committee, which came to be known as the “Death Committee.”

 He will run against current President Hassan Rouhani on May 19.